peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 };
 ```

-In above code snippet, the `imgSrc` is the URL to the image, the logo, that should be embedded.
+In the above code snippet, the `imgSrc` is the URL to the image -- the logo -- that should be embedded.
 It is first fetched, then transformed to a `blob` and finally converted to a `base64` string.

 *****